pelias/documentation/installing.md

 OpenStreetMap has a nearly limitless array of download options, and any of them should work as long as they're in [PBF](http://wiki.openstreetmap.org/wiki/PBF_Format) format.
 Generally the files will have the extension `.osm.pbf`.
-Good sources include the [Mapzen Metro Extracts](https://mapzen.com/data/metro-extracts/) (feel free to submit pull requests for additional cities or regions if needed), and planet files listed on the [OSM wiki](http://wiki.openstreetmap.org/wiki/Planet.osm).
-A full planet PBF is about 36GB.
+Good sources include the [Mapzen Metro Extracts](https://mapzen.com/data/metro-extracts/) (which has popular cities available immediately, or custom areas that take only a few minutes to build), and planet files listed on the [OSM wiki](http://wiki.openstreetmap.org/wiki/Planet.osm).
+A full planet PBF file is about 36GB.

 ## Choose your import settings